aws-samples/aws-modernization-with-docker/content/0_introduction/_index.md

 ---
 # Workshop Overview

+Before we get into the in's and out's of using Docker, let's set the foundation for understanding why Docker is a leader in the Containerization space.
+In this section we will discuss the differences between virtual machines and containers to provide more context for this workshop.

-## What is a container and how does Docker make managing and deploying containerized applications more efficient?
+## What is a container and how does using containers make managing and deploying applications more efficient?
 A container is a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another.
-A Docker container image is a lightweight, standalone, executable package of software that includes everything needed to run an application: code, runtime, system tools, system libraries and settings.
+A container image is a lightweight, standalone, executable package of software that includes everything needed to run an application: code, runtime, system tools, system libraries and settings.

 ## What is the difference between a virtual machine (VM) and a container?